Driving in the US

 If you plan to drive in the US, it is recommend that you get a Georgia driver's license for a number of reasons:

-- If a non-US citizen establishes residency in Georgia, he or she must obtain a Georgia driver’s license within thirty (30) days.
+- As a non-US citizen, if you need a Georgia driver's license, you must prove you have established a residence in Georgia.
+If you move to Georgia from another US state and already have a US driver's license, you must change it to a Georgia driver's license within thirty (30) days.
 A non-US citizen would be considered a resident of Georgia if he or she meets any of the following criteria:

 - If a person accepts employment or engages in trade in Georgia, and enrolls his or her children in private or public school within ten days after the commencement of employment; or